 This course for pharmacy students requires them to integrate knowledge, concepts and skills derived from previous and concurrent undergraduate study and apply them to a range of simulated patient case scenarios and practical exercises that require critical thinking and problem solving skills.

-This course will comprise of case studies, simulation tutorials, clinical dispensing practice and clinical field placement; each designed to provide the student with practical, hands on experience in an environment with exposure to realistic simulation of the clinical situation.
+This course will comprise of case studies, simulation workshops, clinical dispensing practice and clinical observation placement; each designed to provide the student with practical, hands on experience in an environment with exposure to realism of the clinical situation.

-The course incorporates technological advances in teaching enabling the use of virtual practice environments, 3D medication image modelling, simulated patients as well as clinical practice experience in simulation centres.
+The course incorporates technological advances in teaching enabling the use of virtual practice environments and simulated patients.

 Specific conditions covered in this course include cardiovascular, renal, gastroenterology, dermatology and infectious disease.